 Professor of Clinical Law and Faculty Supervisor: Jeffrey S. Gutman

 This civil litigation clinic focuses on employment law, particularly wage and hour and unemployment compensation cases, but it frequently represents clients in disability, identification, probate and Freedom of Information Act cases.
-Under faculty supervision, students represent low-income clients or non-profit groups in the U.S. District Court for the District of Columbia, D.C.
+Under Professor Gutman's supervision, students represent low-income clients or non-profit groups in the U.S. District Court for the District of Columbia, D.C.
 Superior Court, D.C.
 Court of Appeals, and in administrative courts.
 We also consider representing clients in other kinds of civil cases which are appropriate for students and are likely to advance the public justice mission of the Clinic.
-Students' case responsibilities include client interviewing, factual development, legal analysis, drafting of pleadings, and community organizations on public policy issues.
+Students' case responsibilities include client interviewing, factual development, legal analysis, drafting of pleadings, motions and briefs, discovery, mediation, and oral advocacy.
 The classroom component focuses on law and poverty, and on developing a variety of lawyering skills, including client interviewing, case analysis, oral advocacy, litigation document drafting, and negotiations.

 Each semester, the Clinics hold an Open House where faculty are available to answer questions about their respective clinics.
 Students may also contact Professor Gutman to discuss the Clinic or ask specific questions.